dealii-courses/sissa-mhpc-lab-06/README.md

-#  Lab 05 - Boundary conditions and constraints
+#  Lab 06 - A posteriori error estimation and adaptive FEM
 ## Theory and Practice of Finite Elements

 **Luca Heltai** <luca.heltai@sissa.it>